TundraGreen/Localization-Editor/ReadMe.txt

 Version history
 ---------------
+Version 1.3 (Build 9)
+	Includes option to create a new database.
+Version 1.2.1 (Build 8)
+	Intermediate build, runs but not complete.
 Version 1.2.1 (Build 7)
 	Debug new location of databases.
 	Partially implement code to add a new database.